nikhilvn/dotfiles/README.md

 # Dotfiles

-These are my Dotfiles for Linux system
+These are my Dotfiles for my Linux system

-[!IMPORTANT]
+> [!IMPORTANT]
-GNU Stow creates symlinks to this folder to the parent folder.
+> GNU Stow creates symlinks to this folder to the parent folder.
 So always git clone this repo in the $HOME directory.

 ## Requirements